davidjguru/davidjguru.github.io/_posts/2021-02-21-Patterns_and_aliases_programmatically_in_drupal.md

 ![Getting info about the king of entity PathautoPattern is]({{ site.baseurl }}/images/davidjguru_8_9_patterns_and_ aliases_programmatically_in_drupal_2.png)

 So now my first doubt was...how I can create patterns entity by coding?
-And then I remembered that the entity is a Config entity, so I can access to its data and structure by going to the Config / Sync section.
+As you can see in the former caption the entity is a Config entity, so I can access to its data and structure by going to the Config / Sync section (also can generate it by config file, but I want doing by code).